History of European Influence in China: Museum of Macau

 Three Levels to Explore

 The architectural nature of the building and its unique arrangement prominently preserved, maintained and promised to protect the history of its people.
-The museum acquired a tremendous number of objects of historical and cultural significance, showing the way of life in the ancient city.
+The museum acquired a tremendous number of historical and cultural significance objects, showing the way of life in the ancient city.

 Beginning of Macau